 Candidates must complete an online application and provide the following documents.
 Unless otherwise specified, there is no page limit.

 - A curriculum vitae.

-- A 2-5 page description of your dissertation research, its relationship to the academic conversation, and how it connects to the fellowship topic(s).
+- A two-to-five page description of your dissertation research, its relationship to the academic conversation, and how it connects to the fellowship topic(s).
 Please describe how your research would contribute to discussions about the future of U.S. foreign policy.

 - A brief statement of your short- and long-term professional goals.

 Financial support can be used in a variety of ways, such as: